Terminus-Project/Terminus-Bot/README.md

 Commands:

-* CHECK
-  * HTTP - Check the given URL's response time and status code.
+* CHECK - Check the service at the given URI for proper response and response time.

 ### Karma